teodorazhelyazkova/library/README.md

 ## Summary

-This is my final project that I made in order to pass SoftUni's React course.
-It's a SPA Library app with adding and editing books in a catalog, my book favourites list, Firebase authentication and it uses SoftUni's Practice Server.
-If you are a logged in user, you can add books, edit and delete your books from their Details page.
-Also you can add books that are not created from you to your book list.
+This is the final project that I made in order to pass SoftUni's React course.
+It's a Single Page Application Library with adding and editing books in a catalog, my book favourites list, Firebase authentication, and a map from Google Maps API.
+It uses SoftUni's Practice Server.
+If you are a logged-in user, you can add books, edit, and delete your books from their Details page.
+Also, you can add books that are not created by you to your book list.

 ## Deployment

 The client application is deployed to Firebase.
-First you should run the server locally as explained in the 5th point of [setup](#setup).
-Then you can access the app from `https://library-a9970.web.app/`.
+First, you should run the server locally as explained in the 5th point of the [Setup](#setup) section.
+Then you can access the app from `https://library-a9970.web.app/`

 ## Environment variables